About Office of Sustainability

 Campus Sustainability: AASHE STARS (Association for the Advancement of Sustainability in Higher Education, Sustainability Tracking, Assessment & Rating System).
 AASHE empowers higher education administrators, faculty, staff, and students to be effective change agents and drivers of sustainability innovation.
 SLU is a member of AASHE.
 STARS is a transparent, self-reporting framework for HEIs to measure their sustainability performance.
 SLU used STARS v2.2 to complete their STARS report.

 Sustainable Site and Building Design: USGBC LEED (U.S. Green Building Council, Leadership in Energy and Environmental Design).
 Johnson Hall of Science (Gold, 2007) is a LEED campus building.
 Michael Iversen, Assistant Director of Sustainability & Energy Management is an architect and LEED Accredited Professional (AP).
+AS LEED requires significant time for documentation and costs for review by USGBC, an alternative is to use the LEED rating system as a guide without submitting to USGBC for certification, or better yet, develop SLU Site and Building Design Standards that are more appropriate for SLU's unique goals and resources.

 Michael Iversen, Architect, Planner, Urban Ecologist, LEED AP